solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 # Monitoring

+Azure Synapse Analytics provides a rich monitoring experience within the Azure portal to surface insights regarding your data warehouse workload.
+The Azure portal is the recommended tool when monitoring your data warehouse as it provides configurable retention periods, alerts, recommendations, and customizable charts and dashboards for metrics and logs.
+The portal also enables you to integrate with other Azure monitoring services such as Azure Monitor (logs) with Log analytics to provide a holistic monitoring experience for not only your data warehouse but also your entire Azure analytics platform for an integrated monitoring experience.

+You can monitor active SQL requests using the SQL requests area of the Monitor Hub.
+This includes details like the pool, submitter, duration, queued duration, workload group assigned, importance and the request content.

+Pipeline runs can be monitored using the Monitor Hub and selecting Pipeline runs.
+Here you can filter pipeline runs and drill in to view the activity runs associated with the pipeline run and monitor the running of in-progress pipelines.

+The execution of Spark applications representing the execution of notebooks and jobs can be monitored within the Monitor Hub, selecting Spark applications.
+Selecting a Spark application to view its progress and to launch the Spark UI to examine a running Spark job and stage details, or the Spark history server to examine a completed application.

+## Workload Management

 Running mixed workloads can pose resource challenges on busy systems.
 Solution Architects seek ways to separate classic data warehousing activities (such as loading, transforming and querying data) to ensure that enough resources exist to hit SLAs.

 Synapse SQL pool workload management in Azure Synapse consists of three high-level concepts: Workload Classification, Workload Importance and Workload Isolation.
 These capabilities give you more control over how your workload utilizes system resources.